page_title_detailed

 If underarm lymph nodes are removed with sentinel lymph node biopsy or axillary lymph node dissection, there can be a risk for lymphedema, a swelling condition in which lymph fluid can build up in the arm, hand, or areas near the surgical site.
 There are many ways to lower the risk of lymphedema.
 Visit our lymphedema section to learn more.

-Radiation therapy given after lumpectomy surgery can also have side effects.
+Radiation therapy given after a lumpectomy can also have side effects.
 Specific side effects depend on the type of radiation you receive, but can include:

 • Skin dryness, redness, and irritation